lbighetti/reservation-matcher/README.md

   - There are other issues that could happen with names.
 Some people have multiple surnames for example, and might have used only one of them.
     - Even worse, some providers could just truncate on a certain length or simply drop one of the multiple surnames.
   - Similarly, there are things like middle names or composite first name which can cause confusion as well

+## Testing

+I tried to test the main pieces of work:
+- reservations grpc client
+- matcher grpc server
+- reservations repo (in-memory storage)

+In general, I tried to minimize duplication of tests, and make tests actually test unique things.
+I tried isolating the tests to the correct abstraction level and granularity.
+So for example, I implemented a mock grpc reservations server to be able to test the reservation grpc client without having to actually run/call the docker service in the tests.

 ## Reasoning